DAS-RCN/RCN_DASformat/README.md

     Retruns:
         das:  A dictionary with:
                 - Dummy data matrix
-                - Header information required by IRIS DAS
+                - Header information required by miniDAS
                 - Examples of free-from meta data

     """